tonymm81/web_page/client/README.md

 ## version 156

 now the worktime component get data from back end.
 It also can get the work time data only spefific user_id relation.
 If user make new user to this program, another user can see only his own work time data.

+### plan
+i have to make the workid:s relation to specific employee. also i have to make relation to employer field, what is user payment and taxes. i have to edit database littlebit and make also new database search absed on them.
+And work id:s are saved in client app.
+That should be on database.

+also make new user is not completed.
+Backend code is okay but client is missing view add new employee.

+### report version 155 bug fixed.

 ## npm installs in this project: